fairhopeweb/jstorrent/README.md

 JSTorrent is the original Chrome Packaged/Platform App for downloading torrents.
 It stands for "JavaScript Torrent."
-It is perfect for cheap ARM chromebooks when you need to torrent some stuff, but also very convenient for high end Chromebooks as well.
+It is perfect for cheap ARM Chromebooks when you need to torrent some stuff, but also perfect for your $1200 high end Pixel. :-) While it is specifically designed to integrate well with ChromeOS, it will also run on Windows / Mac / Linux, or anywhere else you are able to install Google Chrome.

+JSTorrent is the world's most secure Torrent client.
+It runs in the Chrome sandbox, so it does not have access to any files on your system (except the Download folder you choose).
+With JSTorrent, you are in control.

 I don't frequently keep this readme very up to date.
-You can find the actual changelogs in the [https://chrome.google.com/webstore/detail/jstorrent/anhdpjpojoipgpmfanmedjghaligalgb](chrome web store).
+You can find the actual changelogs in the [https://chrome.google.com/webstore/detail/jstorrent/anhdpjpojoipgpmfanmedjghaligalgb](chrome web store), or sometimes in the [https://github.com/kzahel/jstorrent/blob/fresh/CHANGES.txt](CHANGES) file

 One of my main goals with this project is to get it nearly as fast as the other clients.
+Disk I/O is pretty slow with the chrome APIs, which I am working on optimizing for.
-Some bottlenecks at this point include SHA1 hashing as well as suboptimal peer selection.
-And I can move sha1 hashing to pNaCl or look into finding a speedier emscripten'ified SHA1.
-There's a tradeoff there since using NaCL means copying buffers into another process, where keeping it in javascript we can use transferable objects to web workers.
+Some other bottlenecks at this point include SHA1 hashing (done in a worker) as well as suboptimal peer selection and queueing.

 I am frequently adding features and improvements to this project, and welcome user feedback, as it directs the future growth of the program.